CodeYan01/current-slideshow-item/README.md

 3. Add current_slideshow_item.py in the Scripts tab.
 4. On the side panel, select the image slide show source and the text source.

+## Limitations
+If you rename a selected source, you will have to reselect in Tools > Scripts.
+This is due to scripting limitations.

 ## Contact Me
 Although there is a discussion tab in these forums, I would see your message faster if you ping me (@CodeYan) in the [OBS Discord server](https://discord.gg/obsproject),